astro-informatics/s2scat/README.md

 `S2SCAT` is a Python package for computing third generation scattering covariances on the sphere [(Mousset et al 2024)](https://arxiv.org/abs/xxxx.xxxxx) using JAX.
 It leverages autodiff to provide differentiable transforms, which are also deployable on hardware accelerators (e.g. GPUs and TPUs).
 Scattering covariances are useful both for field-level emulation of complex non-Gaussian textures and for statistical compression of high dimensional field-level data, a key step of e.g. simulation based inference [(Cranmer et al 2020)](https://www.pnas.org/doi/abs/10.1073/pnas.1912789117).

 > [!TIP]
 > At launch `S2SCAT` provides two core transform modes: recursive, which performs underlying spherical harmonic and Wigner transforms through the [Price & McEwen](https://arxiv.org/abs/2311.14670) recursion; and precompute, which a priori computes and caches all Wigner elements required.
-The precompute approach will be faster but can only be run up to $L~512$, whereas the recursive approach will run up to $L~2048$, depending on GPU hardware.
+The precompute approach will be faster but can only be run up to $L \sim 512$, whereas the recursive approach will run up to $L \sim 2048$, depending on GPU hardware.

 ## Third Generation Scattering Statistics :dna: